Overview of Sector Roles

 Find Your Local Distribution Company

 There is currently more than 36,000 megawatts (MW) of electricity built in the province, supplied by large generators connected to the high-voltage transmission grid.
-An additional 3,200 MW comes from smaller scale generators and connected to the distribution grid.
+Approximately 3,300 MW come from smaller scale generators and connected to the distribution grid.
 These small facilities may be on homes, small businesses and farms.
-Forty percent of Ontario’s electricity capacity comes from renewable resources such as wind, solar, water and biofuel.
+About forty percent of Ontario’s electricity capacity comes from renewable resources such as wind, solar, water and biofuel.
 With the shutdown of the last of the province’s coal generators in 2014, the balance of electricity is generated by lower emission fuel sources such as nuclear, and natural gas and renewables.

 The IESO has a role in planning for and competitively procuring resources that meet Ontario’s needs today and into the future.
 These may be met through diverse resources such as wind, solar, hydro, biomass, nuclear, natural gas, demand response, conservation or other innovative technologies.